elephantscale/es-training-new/course-outlines/scala-programming.md

 ## Prerequisites

-* Comfortable with a development in an object oriented environment
+* At least one year of experience in software development
 * Even though most people come to Scala from Java, any experienced developers are welcome

 ## Lab environment

 ### Local environment (Highly recommended)

 We recommend attendees have a local environment setup.
-Install the following:
+We will install it in class, but having the ones below is good.

 * JDK 11 or higher
 * Scala latest 2.x (2.13)